-Did you know that Seattle Duck Tours run 362 days a year?!
+Did you know that Seattle Duck Tours run year-round?!
 That’s right!
 Just because it’s a little bit colder in winter doesn’t mean our city isn’t as beautiful as any other time of year.
 In fact, picture the Space Needle emerging from a blanket of fresh white snow… pretty gorgeous, huh?

 There are so many ways Seattle will keep your heart warm with its winter traditions, so we rounded up a few activities you can do before or after your Duck tour to help you see what makes this a magical time of year.

 As if Seattle Center wasn’t fun enough, you can find exciting chilly-weather activities during Winterfest from November 23, 2018 – January 6, 2019.
 Explore the village on the winter train or go ice skating before watching ice sculpting and student performances throughout the day.
 Additional events occur depending on the day and time, so make sure to check out their calendar!

 Starting in November, the Leavenworth, WA Winter Festival (also known as the Christmas Lighting Festival) is a time when the town comes alive with elaborate lighting displays.
 Walking around you’ll hear carolers singing and smell hot cocoa in the air.
 You can try cross country skiing, downhill skiing, snowshoeing, sleigh riding, tubing, and snowmobiling if you’re feeling adventurous!

 Skiing is a winter pastime that is perfectly fit for Seattle’s many mountains.
 There are plenty of places to enjoy a day on the slopes or a weekend getaway by staying at a resort overnight, whether you’re a beginner or looking for something more advanced!
 Check out: